Wednesday’s ‘General Hospital’ Spoilers: Sam Bickers With Liz Over Franco & Kim Crumbles Over The Latest News

 — General Hospital (@GeneralHospital) September 10, 2019

-Liz surely won’t be pleased with what Sam says to her and fans know these two women have battled for years.
+Liz surely won’t be pleased with what Sam says to her, and fans know these two women have battled for years.
 Will Elizabeth push back against Sam’s dig or just walk away?

 Viewers will need to tune in Wednesday to see how this upcoming confrontation plays out.
 However, General Hospital spoilers detail that these two women won’t be the only ones in Port Charles struggling over the news about Drew.